mcneel/developer.rhino3d.com/_guide_topics/general/developer_training.md

   * The [RhinoCommon Templates](http://visualstudiogallery.msdn.microsoft.com/16053049-7db2-4c9f-961a-53274ac92ace).
   * _Note, the Express Editions of Visual Studio 2010, 2012, 2013 **will** work._

-  * Your Rhino plug-in project source code.
+  * Your Rhino plugin project source code.
-  * Any software you will need to test your plug-in, including copies of your own software.
+  * Any software you will need to test your plugin, including copies of your own software.

 ## Pricing and scheduling